gloveboxes/azure_sphere_co2_monitor/DEMO.md

 ## Demo overview

 - [both] intro
+- [Mike] The anatomy of a secure purpose built IoT App
 - [mike] show simple app that shows the value of app_manifest.
 Use CO2 app for consistancy
 - [dave] Build out CO2 demo Seeed Studio Mini
 - [dave] talk about IoT Hub, routing, enrichment